rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 targeting devices with well-known mDNS names.

-As noted in {{processing}}, ICE agents may decide to not resolve mDNS names, for instance if these names are not version 4 UUID as defined in {{RFC4122}}.
+As noted in {{processing}}, ICE agents may decide to not resolve mDNS names, for example, if these names are not in the format defined by {{gathering}}.

 IANA Considerations
 ===================